 Check the Foreign Office website for more information and up to date guidance.

-The matter of vehicle insurance in Morocco is one of the most asked questions on any motorhome forum.
+The matter of motorhome and campervan insurance in Morocco is one of the most asked questions on any Morocco motorhome forum.
 Many insurers have now stopped providing a green card for Morocco and those that do, will charge for it.
 You are required by Moroccan law to have, at a minimum, third party insurance.